 How are we doing?

-We publish our results every year in our Annual Report, but we'd like to show you how we've done in the quarter October to December 2023.
+We publish our results every year in our Annual Report, but we'd like to show you how we've done in the quarter January to March 2024.

 Getting good value from rents and service charges